Domestic worker: Saudi Arabia

+According to a 2008 report by Human Rights Watch (HRW), the Saudi Ministry of Labor provided official figures of 1.2 million household workers in Saudi Arabia including domestic workers, drivers, and gardeners.
+The report stated that the Gulf country employed nearly 1.5 million women domestic workers from Indonesia, Sri Lanka and Philippines.
+Domestic workers estimated approximately 600,000 from Indonesia, 275,000 from Sri Lanka and 200,000 from Philippines.
+However, HRW reported that a number of domestic workers in Saudi Arabia face a range of abuses.
+Besides, the organization also interviewed Saudi labor and social affairs official, who acknowledged the issue of domestic worker abuse.
+The report stated that no accurate figure exists to highlight the total violations of labor rights and other human rights that women migrant domestic workers confront in the Arab nation.
+Offense is building in East African countries over the number of deaths and abuses of their domestic workers in the Kingdom with Kenya reporting 274 deaths in the last five years and 55 deaths last year.

 Singapore

 Data from Singapore's Ministry of Manpower (MOM), showed that in June 2019 there were some 255,800 Foreign Domestic Workers (FDW) in Singapore.
 The demand for Foreign Domestic Workers came about from the desire of the Singapore government to employ local women in the workforce.
 Starting with the Foreign Maid Scheme in 1978, Malaysia (with whom there were special immigration arrangements), Bangladesh, Burma, India, Indonesia, the Philippines, Sri Lanka and Thailand were recruiting grounds for domestic workers.
 Nearly 20% of Singapore household has a domestic worker which has been attributed to rising wealth, parents who both work as well as the ageing population.
 As of 2019, MOM require that employers of FDWs must purchase them medical insurance with a minimum coverage of S$15,000 per year.